nus-cs2103-AY2122S1/ip/docs/README.md

 3) yy-mm-dd time format is supported.
 4) dd/mm/yy hhmm time format is supported.

-Hope you enjoy your experience in Duke!
+Hope you enjoy your experience in Hyddd!
 ```

 ## Points to note: ✋
-* Duke only supports time format of:
+* Hyddd only supports time format of:

   **1. yy-mm-dd.**